Home

 The lower abs help to stop the back from arching excessively by tilting the pelvis posteriorly.
 Sometimes lower back pain can be aggravated when the back arches too much.
 So you must train your body to keep your spine in the correct position when your hips and legs are moving.

-These abdominal exercises work to improve range of motion in the spine, and they strengthen your ab muscles without putting a lot of pressure on the low back.
+This abdominal exercise works to improve range of motion in the spine, and it can strengthen your ab muscles without putting a lot of pressure on the low back.

 Lower Abdominal Exercises: